DataVaccinator/vaccinatorJSClient/README.md

 > [!IMPORTANT]
 > Please note that this is not usable without any DataVaccinator Vault installation.
 See https://github.com/DataVaccinator/dv-vault for the server sourcecode.

-> [!WARNING]
-> The master branch is in development.
-Please use the stable branches for production!

 If you like to get more details, please contact us at info@datavaccinator.com.

 # What is it good for?